History of the Real de a Ocho

 The Real de a Ocho, the World's first Reserve Currency

-The Real de a Ocho began to be minted by the Spanish Empire after the monetary reform of the Reyes Católicos (Pragmática de Medina del Campo de 1497) with a weight of 27.468 grams and a purity of 0.93055%, which contained 25.560 grams of pure silver.
+The Real de a Ocho began to be minted by the Spanish Empire in Ciudad de México for the first time in 1538, after the monetary reform of the Catholic Kings (Pragmática de Medina del Campo) with a weight of 27.468 grams and a purity of 0.93055%, which contained 25.560 grams of pure silver.

-The coins had a value of eight reales (8 reales and 272 maravedís.
+The coins had a value of eight reales (equivalent to 272 maravedís.
 1 Real de a Ocho = 1 duro.
 2 Reales de a Ocho = 1 escudo).
-The Real de a Ocho uses a duodecimal base adjusted to the weight standard of the Colonial Mark of 233.856 grams.
-Together with the ounce, it was part of the 16th century bimetallic system of the Spanish Monarchy, introduced by Charles I and spread globally by Philip II in all his domains.
+The Real de a Ocho uses a duodecimal base adjusted to the weight standard of the Castilla Marco with a weight of 230 grams.
+Together with the ounce, it was part of the 16th century bimetallic system of the Spanish Monarchy, used by Charles I and spread globally by Philip II in all his domains.

 The Real de a Ocho became a point of reference in world trade for more than 3 centuries, and in turn served as the basis for the coins circulating in other nations at the time.
 As an international currency, it financed the economic recovery of Western Europe, favoring the introduction of Mercantilism during the 16th century.
 The influence of the Real de a Ocho was so widespread that it is estimated that 32% of the world’s population today lives in countries with currencies named after, or originally created based on, the model of that single currency.